cms-dev/cms/docs/Introduction.rst

 - Worker: actually runs the jobs in a sandboxed environment;

-- ScoringService: collects the outcomes of the submissions and compute the score; also sends these scores to the rankings;
+- ScoringService: collects the outcomes of the submissions and computes the score; also sends these scores to the rankings;

 - ContestWebServer: the webserver that the contestants will be interacting with;